socketsupply/socket/README.md

 ```

-# DEVELOPMENT
+# DEVELOPMENT ON OPKIT

+If you want to hack on the Opkit project itself, clone this repo and install
-Clone this repo and install the CLI tool (unless you already did this with curl).
+the CLI tool (unless you already did this with curl).

 ```sh
 git clone git@github.com:optoolco/opkit.git